Tatooles/next-fitness-tracker/README.md

 - Search bar on exercises page
 - Workout form on a page rather than a modal
   - Previous instances of an exercise from that can be viewed in a modal
+  - Allow save while staying on the page
+- Better editing algorithm
 - Implement max width for larger screen sizes